-The transformation of Television Centre is led by Paul Monaghan, the RIBA Stirling Prize-winning director of Allford Hall Monaghan Morris (AHMM).
-To realise the full design potential of this rare opportunity, he hand-picked a collection of Britain’s finest contemporary architects to join him in designing the most premium apartments in the scheme: the Architects’ Series.
+The transformation of Television Centre was led by Paul Monaghan, the RIBA Stirling Prize-winning architect of Allford Hall Monaghan Morris (AHMM).
+To realise the potential of this rare opportunity, he invited four contemporary British architects to join him in designing a collection of premium apartments and penthouses: the Architects’ Series.

 An aesthetic inspired by Haptic’s Scandinavian roots permeates these apartments.
 Textured timber, polished concrete and cool steel inform the understated palette.
 The layout is rational, yet clever: all functional elements are concentrated within a concrete utility cube at the centre of the plan, around which the living spaces are organised.

 Through their inventive use of luxurious materials, Piercy&Company create a sense of cohesion in every space they design.
 The fluted marble and walnut timber detailing, and the floating staircase with similarly curved treads, echo the shape of the building and are the embodiment of understated British craftsmanship.